 When the district receives information that a student has a food allergy that puts the student at risk for anaphylaxis, an individual care plan will be developed to assist the student in safely accessing the school environment.
 The district's food allergy management plan can be accessed at www.cameronisd.net.

-[See Celebrations, regarding food allergies on page 35 and policy FFAF for more information.]
+[See Celebrations (All Grade Levels) and policy FFAF for more information.]

 Seizures (All Grade Levels)